 Lennon overdubbed a lead vocal onto track two of the second take while Paul McCartney added a bass part and Starr played a tambourine.
 Track three featured a second vocal part by Lennon, with harmonies from McCartney and George Harrison, and a lead guitar solo.

 Onto the fourth track another Lennon/McCartney lead vocal was added, but this descended into laughter and whistling.
-Despite spending several hours working on the song, it was remade on 26 April 1966; this version was released on the 1996 album Anthology 2.
+Despite spending several hours working on the song, it was remade on 26 April 1966; this day's version was released on the 1996 album Anthology 2.

 The Beatles then turned their attention to Harrison's Taxman.
 They recorded four takes of the song, only two of which were complete, but again it was re-recorded at a later date.